“I am a storyteller – helping to build a generation of fearless Africans by telling them new, better stories about reality and the future.”

 Chude Jideonwo is a storyteller, using the research and evidence on human flourishing to inspire new narratives about politics, markets, faith, identity and society in Africa.

 A Forbes 30 under 30 honouree, a CNBC Young Business Leader of the Year winner, an Archbishop Desmond Tutu Fellow and a World Fellow at Yale University, his writing and work have been featured on the BBC, CNN, the Guardian, Aljazeera, the Huffington Post and the Financial Times, and he is the author of two books, Are We The Turning Point Generation? and How to Win Elections in Africa: Parallels with Donald Trump.
-He also teaches undergraduate and postgraduate students at the Pan Atlantic University.
-A former board member at Microsoft 4Afrika, he now sits on the boards of RED, The Oando Foundation, Boys2Men Foundation and chairs the board of WaterEase.
+He also teaches undergraduate and postgraduate students at the Pan Atlantic University, and has been a board member at Microsoft 4Afrika, the Oando Foundation, Boys2Men Foundation, and RED.